rse/pdfbox-simple/README.md

-This is a small JavaScript library for use in Node.js environments, providing the possibility to run the Java-based [Apache PDFBox](https://pdfbox.apache.org/) tool fronm within a JavaScript API.
+This is a small JavaScript library for use in Node.js environments, providing the possibility to run the Java-based [Apache PDFBox](https://pdfbox.apache.org/) tool from within a JavaScript API.

 NOTICE
 ------